tarunvelli/rails-tabler-starter/README.md

     * Supports standard roles available across spaces and also creating custom roles per space
     * Supports fine grained permissions per role

-* Multi-tenant architeture
+* Multiple user groups support

-    * The `Space` model is used to represent a tenant i.e. can be a team, organization, group etc.
+    * The `Space` model is used to represent a group i.e. can be a team, organization, group etc.
-    * Example use case for turning on multi-tenant mode is a saas application
+    * Example use case for turning on multi-space mode is a saas application
-    * Example use case for turning off multi-tenant mode is an internal org tool
+    * Example use case for turning off multi-space mode is an internal org tool

 * Pre built UI layouts